tinks/DocsPlayground/Pulse_plugin_for_PBV4_iOS.md

 The Ooyala Pulse Integration framework for iOS allows you to display ads served from [Ooyala Pulse](http://www.ooyala.com/products/video-advertising) along with your video content in the Ooyala Player for iOS.
+This is not the same text as before, which one to choose.

 The OOPulseManager class provides the support for displaying Ooyala Pulse ads to your [OOOoyalaPlayer](http://apidocs.ooyala.com/ios_mobilesdk/class_o_o_ooyala_player.html).